 Funding applications: the ISRG aims to assist in acquiring funding support for research on Irish-related topics.

-REF strategy: the ISRG will work within the strategies of the University and its Faculties, particularly the Faculty of Arts and Humanities, and contribute to the establishment of a demonstrable research environment.
+REF strategy: the ISRG will work within the strategies of the University and its Faculties and contribute to the establishment of a demonstrable research environment.

-Research supervision: the ISRG aims to support postgraduate research on Irish-related topics through the existing Faculty of Arts and Humanities MA programmes.
+Research supervision: the ISRG aims to support postgraduate research on Irish-related topics through the existing MA programmes.

 New researchers: the ISRG aims to provide a supportive environment with occasional opportunities for new and more experienced researchers to share their work in progress.